KamalamSivakumar/lingoloom_novitiate/README.md

 This readme file is more like a blog, where I mention each of the project's link along with what I've learnt from working on the same.

 I've honed my skills by diving into blogs and documentation, and I'll be including those references as well.
+Feel free to reach out if you spot any mistakes or have suggestions, as I'm still learning and appreciate any feedback.

 Hope this is useful and enjoyable.